pipe-cd/pipecd/docs/rfcs/0011-script-run-stage.md

 Commands are executed on the container of piped or on the host OS(standalone).

+## CUSTOM_SYNC in the future

+"CUSTOM_SYNC" stage will be deprecated because the "SCRIPT_RUN" has also similar features.
+I expect users to use "SCRIPT_RUN" for executing any command before or after other stages.

 # Alternatives

 ## What's the difference between "CUSTOM_SYNC" and "SCRIPT_SYNC"?